Vitamin D Deficiency

 - Live in a highly polluted area

-The [American Academy of Pediatrics recommends that a daily supplement of 400 IU is given to all breastfeeding infants, to safeguard against vitamin D deficiency.
+The American Academy of Pediatrics recommends) that a daily supplement of 400 IU should be given to all breastfeeding infants, to safeguard against vitamin D deficiency.

 Risks of vitamin D deficiency in the elderly